kradmoned/My-Obsidian-Vault/Abdul-rehman/OOAD/OOAD Lecture 7.md

 - If no consideration is given to architecture , process or the tools the thing that we will build will just collapse on itself.

 # Aim of Modeling
+- system ko visualize karsakte hai
+- document the decision
+- permit us to specify the structure of system

 # Use of Models
+- divide the problem into small

+# Principle of modelling
+-  The model determines how a solution is made
+- Each model has different level of details
+- Best model are closer to life
+- Create multiple models
+-